LexiPugh/practice-problems/README.md

 2. Day 185 - June 2nd 2024: [Electric Bike Replacement from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/june2024/day185.md)
     - Languages Used: Python
     - Question Difficulty: Easy
-    - Concepts Covered: Filtered the dataframe to filter to eletric bikes that need to be replaced due to a high level of battery usage, then used the .count() function to count how many bikes need to be replaced
+    - Concepts Covered: Filtered the dataframe to filter to electric bikes that need to be replaced due to a high level of battery usage, then used the .count() function to count how many bikes need to be replaced
 3. Day 186 - June 3rd 2024: [Average Revenue from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/june2024/day186.md)
     - Languages Used: Python
     - Question Difficulty: Easy